runpod/docs/docs/instant-clusters/axolotl.md

 This tutorial demonstrates how to use Instant Clusters with [Axolotl](https://axolotl.ai/) to fine-tune large language models (LLMs) across multiple GPUs.
 By leveraging PyTorch's distributed training capabilities and RunPod's high-speed networking infrastructure, you can significantly accelerate your training process compared to single-GPU setups.

-Follow the steps below to deploy your Cluster and start training your models efficiently.
+Follow the steps below to deploy a cluster and start training your models efficiently.

 ## Step 1: Deploy an Instant Cluster